 I have supervised 8 PhDs and 4 MAs by Research to successful completion.
-I have examined 42 doctoral theses since 1991 [including 2 from Canada (UBC and Montreal); 1 from Monash University in Australia; 1 from Stavanger, Denmark; 1 from Uppsala, Sweden; 3 from France].
+I have examined 40 doctoral theses since 1991,12 of these from countries beyond the UK including France, Norway, Sweden, Canada, Austrlalia and Ireland.
 In 2018 I received an ‘Outstanding Faculty Mentor’ award from the association Women in French Studies (US).
 I am happy to supervise students who want to work on popular fiction, women writers, feminism, cinema, reader reception – all of these either within French Studies or from a comparative perspective.

 Research groups and institutes

 - Digital cultures

 - Centre for World Literatures